sanfilip/mnist-sample/README.md

 If no export directory is specified, the model is saved to a timestamped directory under `./models` subdirectory (e.g. `mnist-sample/models/1513630966/`).

-## Testing a Tensorflow Serving-deployed model on Paperspace
+## Testing a Tensorflow Serving model deployment on Paperspace Gradient

 To test the prediction endpoint of a model deployed with Tensorflow Serving on Paperspace, run the following commands, replacing `your-deployment-id` with your deployment's id: